gohugoio/hugo/docs/content/content/archetypes.md

 ## Conclusion
 ```

-Then, whenever we use the `hugo new` command to create a new review, not only will the default front-matter be copied into the newly created Markdown document, but the body of the `review.md` archetype will also be copied.
+Then, whenever we use the `hugo new` command to create a new review, not only will the default front matter be copied into the newly created Markdown document, but the body of the `review.md` archetype will also be copied.

 To take this further though — and to ensure authors on multi-author websites are on the same page about how content should be written — we could include notes and reminders within the archetype: